tomas-ravalli/automated-crypto-brief/README.md

 * Fetches the latest cryptocurrency prices from Coinbase.
 * Calculates the performance and profit/loss of your investment.
+* Calculates a performance multiplier (e.g., x1.5 or x0.8) for a quick view of your investment's status.
-* Sends a formatted email report.
+* Sends a formatted email report with the current date in the subject.
 * Can be automated to run on a schedule using GitHub Actions.
 * Securely handles API keys and other sensitive information using environment variables.

----

 ## Prerequisites